0P3N50URC3-F0R3V3R/blackbeard/README.md

-# Black Beard Deep Dive emulator
+# BlackBeard Event Emulator
 This is an OpenSource project for the game
-DEEP ROCK GALACTIC - DEEPDIVE AND ASSIGNMENT EMULATOR
+DEEP ROCK GALACTIC - DEEPDIVE, ASSIGNMENT AND EVENT EMULATOR

 Currently Supported platform: Windows only.